sca-opdir/sca-opdir.github.io/pages/mydoc/mydoc_ia_chatgpt_fonctionnement.md

 ## Self-attention

+• Circa 2016, the de facto strategy in NLP is to encode sentences with a bidirectional LSTM:
+(for example, the source sentence in a translation)
+3
+• Define your output (parse, sentence, summary) as a sequence, and use an LSTM to generate it.
+• Use attention to allow flexible access to memory

 By 2017, however, the basic strategy to solve a natural language processing task was to begin with a recurrent neural network